GakutoMatsumura/email-autocomplete-vanilla/README.md

  Vanilla JS version of email-autocomplete that suggests and autocompletes domains as the user types in the email address field.

 ----
-email-autocomplete, Vanilla JS full-remake.
+ Vanilla JS full-remake "jquery.email-autocomplete.js".

 ## What is this?
-This javascript is a full-remake of [Low Yong Zhen's](https://github.com/yongzhenlow/email-autocomplete) 1.3.0 contents into Vanilla JS (pure javascript) that does not depend on jQuery.
+This javascript is a full-remake of [Low Yong Zhen](https://github.com/yongzhenlow/email-autocomplete)'s email-autocomplete 1.3.0 contents into Vanilla JS (pure javascript) that does not depend on jQuery.

 ## What does it do?